-DEAR EDITOR :- The second annual examination Mr. Forsyth's School, in Pennfield, Charlotte Co took place on Thursday the 18th inst., in the presence of the trustees, the pupils' parents, and a very larg assembly of friends.
-The pupils acquitted then selves in the most praiseworthy manner in the var ous branches which they had been pursuing, and re ceived high and well-merited encomiums from all nr After the examination of the several classes, th pupils and their friends enjoyed a recess, and partool bountifully of the "good things" necessary for th support of physical nature.
-Strawberries an cream figured prominently among the choice viand which the liberality of the good people of the distric and the teacher had prepared for the occasion.
-HEIDELHERG CASTLE Though I had been often over the castle, it seemed nistory can now give but a faint record of it.
+DEAR EDITOR: - The second annual examination ( Mr. Forsyth's School, in Pennfield, Charlotte Co. took place on Thursday the 18th inst., in the presenc of the trustees, the pupils' parents, and a very larg assembly of friends.
+The pupils acquitted then selves in the most praiseworthy manner in the varous branches which they had been pursuing, and re ceived high and well-merited encomiums from all pro-

+After the examination of the several classes, th pupils and their friends enjoyed a recess, and partool bountifully of the "good things" necessary for th support of physical nature.
+Strawberries an cream figured prominently among the choice viand and the teacher had prepared for the occasion.